IgniteUI/igniteui-docfx/en/components/angular-reactive-form-validation.md

 ## What is angular form validation?
 Angular form validation is an integral technical process that verifies if any input provided by a user into a web-form is correct and complete.
 You can manage validation in a template-driven approach or with Angular reactive forms.
-Based on what is entered, the form will either allow users to proceed with the registration or will display a specific error message to help the user know where they went wrong with their data input.
+Based on what is entered, the form will either allow users to proceed or will display a specific error message to help the user know where they went wrong with their data input.

 Depending on which validator failed, the on-screen error message gives feedback, indicating what is wrong and what exactly needs to be filled in or re-entered as data.
 In general, apps use forms to allow users to perform data-entry tasks like signing up, logging in, updating online profiles, submitting sensitive information, and more.